-- Term of agreement ongoing, commencing 1 March 2007, and amended on 16 May 2014. - Base salary, inclusive of superannuation, for the year ended 30 June 2015 of \$264,657, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to six months' salary (and any unused annual and long service leave). - Contract can be terminated by either party with three months' notice.
+- Term of agreement ongoing, commencing 1 March 2007, and amended on 16 May 2014. - Base salary, inclusive of superannuation, for the year ended 30 June 2016 of \$264,657, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on termination by the Company, other than for gross misconduct, equal to six months' salary (and any unused annual and long service leave). - Contract can be terminated by either party with three months' notice.
+On 19 May 2016 notice was given by the Company with employment to cease on 19 August 2016.